openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >

 >
 > Then we have also indicator-network which was a bit more problematic to build and required a couple of very ugly quick fixes.
-Though I™ve built a package for it and it™s dependencies (including The Connection Manager).
-My concerns about it: FigureÂ 6, Screenshot
+Though Iâ€™ve built a package for it and itâ€™s dependencies (including The Connection Manager).
+My concerns about it: FigureÂ 6, â€œScreenshotâ€
 >
->   * It™s a piece of software under heavy development;
+>   * Itâ€™s a piece of software under heavy development;
 >
 >   * The user configuration interface is very fuzzy and provides cool clear text passwords for LAN;
 >
 >   * nm-applet is far superior;
 >
->   * Requires ˜connection manager™ “ Connection Manager is a pretty cool application, and it™s compat mode with Network Manager makes it™s integration pretty easy¦ Though ˜connection manager™ seemed to be an outstanding piece of software, I™m not going through all the trouble to package and integrate it in openSUSE (integration should be pretty fast, just a init script, since it allows compat mode with Network Manager).
+>   * Requires â€˜connection managerâ€™ â€“ Connection Manager is a pretty cool application, and itâ€™s compat mode with Network Manager makes itâ€™s integration pretty easyâ€¦ Though â€˜connection managerâ€™ seemed to be an outstanding piece of software, Iâ€™m not going through all the trouble to package and integrate it in openSUSE (integration should be pretty fast, just a init script, since it allows compat mode with Network Manager).
 >
-> I personally don™t like this network indicator¦ Though I™ve packaged it,  I™ve decided not to share it because of 4 points above.
-I really don™t see anything positive about having it for openSUSE users, it would most likely turn their GNOME experience into something a bit fuzzy.
+> I personally donâ€™t like this network indicatorâ€¦ Though Iâ€™ve packaged it,  Iâ€™ve decided not to share it because of 4 points above.
+I really donâ€™t see anything positive about having it for openSUSE users, it would most likely turn their GNOME experience into something a bit fuzzy.
 >
-> Either way¦ that™s how it looks¦
+> Either wayâ€¦ thatâ€™s how it looksâ€¦
 >
 > **FigureÂ 7.Â Screenshot 2**
 >